WPI-CS3733-2024B/SmileApp---Tasks-/README_milestone3.md

 ---
 ### How to Submit
 ---
+1. Make sure that you have the screenshot of the DataGrip that shows your `Post` table content of your PostgreSQL database in your work directory (`StudentApp` folder).

+  If you deployed your application on AWS, make sure that you added your deployment link to the `README.md` file in milestone3 branch.

-1. Commit and push to GitHub
+2. Commit and push to GitHub

    *  Make sure you are in branch `milestone3`, and check the commit status.
        ```